The options available to guarantee that you receive your rent

-Rent policy cover should be considered if you are leasing out one of your properties to protect you from any threat that may affect your property.
+Rent policy cover should be considered if you are leasing out one of your properties or considering a buy to let option to protect you from any threat that may affect your property.
 Below, we have provided a simple explanation on the types of cover options available.

 Rent loss insurance refers to the loss of rental income or rental value due to property damage caused by an external hazard that leaves the property unsuitable for habitation.

-Rent guarantee insrance is a type of insurance cover that protects landlords against the threat of losing rental income whereby the tenants default on their rental payments.
+Rent guarantee insurance is a type of insurance cover that protects landlords against the threat of losing rental income whereby the tenants default on their rental payments.

 When a policy is taken out, a premium is paid which is approximately 3-5% of the total rental income received.
 There is usually an excess that will need to be paid on most claims.
 Some policies also offer cover for any expenses associated with eviction.